erickcomp/laravel-breadcrumbs-attributes/README.md

 ## Version 1

 The first version of this package used other attribute classes to access the route/controller parameters.
 It worked well, but was too verbose.
 Now, all the features provided by those classes were migrated to the new ```{routeParam}``` syntax, that's more aligned to the Laravel's syntax to express route parameters on the route declarations.

+## Version 2

+The version 2 of this package used "before" and "after" parameter names in the breadcrumb definition.
+After some time using it, it started to feel clunky and I decided to change it only to "before" and after.
+As this is a breaking change, the version was bumped to 3.

 ## Credits